web3swift-team/web3swift/README.md

 ## Requirements

 Internally depends from libsodium, CryptoSwift, Alamofire, PromiseKit and AwaitKit.
 Promise wrappers will be separated in further releases.
+Special thanks for Gnosis team and their library [Bivrost-swift](https://github.com/gnosis/bivrost-swift) for inspiration for the ABI decoding approach.

 ## Installation